IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 Another search function involves an array of integers.

-**Specification** The `find_first_equal(A, x)` function returns the position of the first element that is equal to the `x` argument.
+**Specification** The `find_first_equal(A, x)` function returns the position of the first element in `A` that is equal to the `x` argument.
 If there are no elements equal to `x`, the length of the array is returned.

 **[Example 3]** Suppose `A` is the array